 On the silver screen and on TV, Sylvia Kauders found art imitating life when she appeared with Al Pacino in the film “City Hall” and as a city official in the TV series “Spin City’ with Michael J. Fox.
 She appeared with Michael Keaton and Nicole Kidman in “My Life” and several Woody Allen films, among them the much acclaimed “Crimes and Misdemeanors” which was incorporated in a Woody Allen documentary shown on PBS.

-Sylvia Kauders has appeared in a number of other high profile films including “Analyze That,” with Billy Crystal, Mr. Deeds with Adam Sandler, The Wrestler with Mickey Roarke and American Splendor with Paul Giamatti, which garnered her great press.
+Sylvia Kauders has appeared in a number of other high profile films including “Analyze That,” with Billy Crystal, “Mr. Deeds” with Adam Sandler, “The Wrestler” with Mickey Roarke and “American Splendor” with Paul Giamatti, which garnered her great press.

 Her formal introduction to theater was in the second grade when she learned the vagaries of show business.
-It was some kind of an Easter play she recalls, and much to her consternation she was cast as an Easter fairy having hoped to get one of the two leads for which she auditioned.
+It was some kind of an Easter play she recalled, and much to her consternation she was cast as an Easter fairy having hoped to get one of the two leads for which she auditioned.
 She cast herself as understudy and learned the lines and blocking – and yes, fate was on her side for the girl who was to play the role got sick or cold feet, and Sylvia went on.
 Naturally, she was brilliant, and from that day forward she was the one they turned to when acting was needed.

-She made her start in radio as a teenager appearing on the Uncle WIP show and continued to do voiceovers, interviews and for a long period of time did an interview program on WHAT under the name of Sylvia Marlowe.
+She made her start in radio as a teenager, appearing on the Uncle WIP show and continued to do voiceovers, interviews, and for a long period of time did an interview program on WHAT under the name of Sylvia Marlowe.

 For ten years she was the producer/moderator of a TV program on WHYY titled “Under Billy Penn’s Hat,” telecast on Monday evenings.
 The topic had to be related to city services, and it was a tribute to her skills and personality to turn unsexy topics into sufficiently engaging viewing to capture an audience.